josepcrespo/tenejob-laravel-api/readme.md

 ### Implementation requirements

 Build a dockerized system that can run as a docker container, to test the solution.
 This requirement is mandatory.
 The endpoint input and output should be sent in JSON format and it need to be REST compliant.
-The structure and an example of these are provided as an example in a separate file alongside this document.
+The structure and an example of these are provided in the next section of this README.md file.

 This project demo focuses on:
 * Organization of the code, the structure, scaffold and design patterns
 * The efficiency to generate the matchings
 * Documentation and code readability
 * Good development practices:
   + Unit tests
   + Input data validation o Error handling

 ----------